jonifreeman/ajatusasana.fi/en/products.markdown

 Concrete conceptual tools are offered for examining personal patterns of motivation, and their relation to surrounding social settings.
 These tools can provide new insights for understanding and changing yourself and relating to your significant others.
 The price and product is tailored to the needs of the audience.

-__Yoga Workshop Series.
-Two Asanas.__ An alternative for "drop-in" yoga.
+__Yoga Workshop Series Two Asanas & Ideas.__ An alternative for "drop-in" yoga.
 A springboard for independent yoga.
 Bodily postures and concepts for moving the mind.
 Each workshop concentrates on understanding and experiencing two asanas (yoga postures) in a thorough and safe way.
 The emphasis is on learning to listen to what your unique and valuable body needs.
 The workshop is suitable for anyone regardless of age, shape or size of personality/body.
 Each workshop includes also a breathing exercise at the beginning, and a deep relaxation or